osilander/bacterial-genomics-intro/ngs-qc/index.rst

 (type ``q`` to exit ``less``)

-Or perhaps see how big the file is in terms of line and characters:
+Or perhaps see how big the file is in terms of lines and characters:

 .. code-block:: bash

     wc myfile.fastq

-Look briefly at the manual for ``wc`` to understand the values that it prints on teh screen.
+Look briefly at the manual for ``wc`` to understand the values that it prints on the screen.

 .. todo::

-   Explain briefly what the quality value represents.
+   Explain what the quality score represents.

 Investigate the data